Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 Keycloak is the perfect choice for organizations looking to build, adopt, and maintain their own Identity and Access Management (IAM) system based on an open-source software stack.
 The main pre-exquisite is that your organization has enough capable and available engineering and security experts to implement, manage, and support the company’s IAM set-up.
 As part of this, you should be ready to host your IAM solution yourself or look for a provider to do so.
 Other important factors you should consider, are

 In conclusion, Keycloak is a great solution for a limited number of use cases.
-However, if you do not have an experienced engineering and security team with free capacity available and do not exactly know about your future needs, it might be better to partner with a professional IAM provider, e.g., Engity.
+However, if you do not have an experienced engineering and security team with free capacity available and do not exactly know about your future needs, it might be better to partner with a professional IAM provider, such as Engity.

 The Comfortable Keycloak Alternative: Consider a Fully Integrated Cloud Based IAM Solution